sampath5/go-accountservice-mysql/README.md

 		"phone":xxxxxxxxxx
 	}

-to get an account by id
+To get an account by id

 GET:	/account/{customerid}

+To get all the customers details

+GET: /account/getAll

 To update an account

 PATCH:	/account/update

 	{